-I remember the first time I visited Lamayuru, it was back in 2015.
-I wasn’t blogging back then, but I had recently quit my job as was on an indefinite leave to travel around India.
-I reached Leh as a solo backpacker, met two other solo backpackers there, and the three of us quickly planned to hitchhike all the way from Leh to Srinagar.
+I remember the first time I visited Lamayuru, it was in 2015.
+I wasn’t blogging back then but had already left my corporate life behind to travel indefinitely.
+Travelling solo, I met two other solo backpackers, and the three of us planned for hitchhiking in India – all the way from Leh to Srinagar.
 Our first stop happened to be the town of Lamayuru.

 My First Visit To Lamayuru